bramvandijk88/cacatoo/README.md

 **A**: Open the developer console (CTRL+SHIFT+I in Google Chrome), and go to the 'profile' tab.
 You can run the code for a bit and observe which functions are taking most time.
 As a general rule, try and avoid build-in functions of javascript (e.g. 'reduce' to get the sum of an array), because despite being easier to use, they are quite a bit slower than a C-style piece of code where you loop over the values yourself.
 After you understand the model, and you simply want to rapidly run many simulations, I recommend running the code from the command line with nodeJS (also see the "cheater" example).  <br> <br>
 **Q**: Why is this toolbox called Cacatoo?\
 **A**: Cacatoo is an acronym for CAsh-like Cellular Automaton TOOlbox.
 However, as Cacatoo developed it became much more than just a tool for cellular automata.
 The name stuck, however. <br><br>

+# Contributing to Cacatoo

+As the sole developer of Cacatoo, I am eager to get help, suggestions, or use cases from others.
+For organisational reasons, I encourage everyone to always submit an official Github issue, and be sure to include the following details:

+## Reporting bugs

+When describing a bug, make sure to:
+* Describe the unexpected behaviour
+* Describe the desired behaviour
+* Include a reproducable example

+## Suggesting additions

+When making suggestions, make sure to:
+* Describe the missing feature
+* Describe or sketch the expected output

+## Pull requests

+When you want to actively contribute to Cacatoo, you can suggest to become a collaborator on Github.
+Implemented new branches may be merged with the main branch if the changes are expected to be useful to other.

+* Please give an extensive description of what your branch adds to Cacatoo
+* Please run the default unit test (see below) and add the output to the pull request.
+* (optional, but appreciated) Please add a branch-specific unit test for your branch to the unit_test directory

+## Mocha unit testing

+If you want to test your code, or want to issue a pull request, please use Mocha to run the tests provided in the directory unit_test:

+* Install mocha (npm install mocha)
+* E.g. run the default tests (./node_modules/mocha/bin/mocha unit_test/)

+## Submitting JS fiddle examples.

+If you made a nice Cacatoo model which you would like to see on the [JS fiddle examples page](https://bramvandijk88.github.io/cacatoo/examples_jsfiddle.html), be sure to:
+* Make sure your code works as intended in JS fiddle (should not require any rewriting, just some copy-pasting)
+* Give a title and description of your model
+* Give your name so I can credit you

+## Other useful developer commands

+The bundle was made with rollup:
+> rollup src/model.js -o dist/cacatoo.js -f cjs  -w

+Documentation was compiled with jsdoc (npm install jsdoc -g)
+> jsdoc dist/cacatoo.js -d docs/jsdocs

+Unit testing is done with Mocha (npm install mocha)
+> mocha unit_test/

 ## License
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.